 - Now have him drop it down onto the paper.
 If it lands gold side up, gently press it down to make sure it sticks.
 If it lands sticky side up, flip it over and press it down on the paper.

 - Repeat steps 5 and 6 until there are five to ten stars on the paper.
 Make sure he drops them so they land in a random pattern.

 - Create the constellation's outline by helping him connect the stars with white chalk, just like connecting the dots.
 Encourage him to use curved or wavy lines to create his image.

 - Give the constellation a name.
-Brainstorm ideas together, then have him write the name he chooses on the paper above the constellation.
+Brainstorm ideas together, then have him write the name he chooses on the paper either above or below the constellation.